-In the left foreground of Family of Charles IV, resplendent in a blue, embroidered costume, is Ferdinand, Prince of the Asturias.
-He was heir to the throne but nonetheless orchestrated a
+In the left foreground of Family of Charles IV is Ferdinand, resplendent in a blue, embroidered costume.
+As Prince of the Asturias, he was heir to the throne - but nonetheless orchestrated a coup against

 Velazquez.
 Las Meninas, 1656.
 Oil on canvas.
 10' 7" by 9' .5".
 Museo del Prado, Madrid.

 Ferdinand assumed the throne and reigned as a despot.
 His deplorable acts included eliminating free speech and banishing liberals -- including Goya, who fled in 1824 to Bordeaux, France, where he remained in exile until his death in 1828.

 All of the court members in Family of Charles IV are identifiable, with one notable exception - the woman to Ferdinand's left.
 With her face averted, she was included as a stand-in for his future, yet-to-be-determined wife.